gtyellow/Pneumonia-Detection/README.md

 # Pneumonia-Detection
 Kaggle Competition to detect Pneumonia

 Kaggle competition meant to detect Pneumonia from xrays.
 THis is a nice example of how computer vision can be used on medical imaging data to detect conditions.
+This example uses a convolutional neural network build with Pytorch.